ceccocats/tkDNN/docs/demo.md

 ./test_yolo3            # run the yolo test (is slow) ./demo yolo3_fp16.rt ../demo/yolo_test.mp4 y
 ```
-N.b.
+N.B.
 Using FP16 inference will lead to some errors in the results (first or second decimal).

 ### INT8 inference